 - duration of the composition

-Compositions that do not meet the above requirements will be excluded from the competition.
+Compositions that do not meet the specified requirements will be disqualified from the competition.

-Composers should bear in mind that the orchestra to which the performance will be entrusted will not be a permanent orchestra, but rather a group made up mostly of participants in the International Music Meeting's masterclasses: therefore, young instrumentalists who are technically prepared but whose orchestral experience is still being formed.
-It is therefore recommended that the degree of difficulty of the ensemble be reasonably limited, so that the performance can best focus on the composer's musical and expressive intentions.
+Participants should consider that the orchestra assigned to perform will not be a permanent orchestra, but rather a group mostly composed of participants in the International Music Meeting's advanced courses: young musicians technically proficient but with developing orchestral experience.
+Therefore, it is advised to reasonably consider the difficulty level of the ensemble, allowing the performance to focus effectively on the composer's musical and expressive intentions.

 Art.3 – ENTRIES DEADLINE